|Volvo 240 Mods & Fixes

 I got tired of failing high-tech fan controllers.
 They always seemed to fail in the worst places.
 So I designed and built my own fan controller using what I know.
 Reliable relays.
 Works great!

 Clutch Information for your 240

 Back in 2011 I got tired of stretching and snapping clutch cables, so I installed hydraulics for the clutch.
-I recently created a web page to help keep track of the parts and information.
-Here it is below:
+I recently updated the master cylinder and created a web page to help keep track of the parts and information for others to reference.

 Driving Lights on your 240 without Drilling your Bumper!

 If you're one that likes the look or function of killer driving lights on your 240, but don't want holes in the top of your bumper, I'm here to show you an alternative to drilling holes in your bumper.

 The first two photos to the left show 240s with holes drilled in their bumpers.
 The 3rd, 4th and 5th photos are what I found in some old Volvo optional accessory literature.
 It turns out that Volvo actually produced brackets that mounted behind the bumper and then came through the bottom of the grill.
 The last photo offers a good view of this bracket.
 While it will be impossible to actually locate an original bracket, I think making them would not be all that hard to do.
 Just make sure you use fairly thick steel so the lights don't bounce from bracket flex.